jianlin-cheng/PreMut/README.md

 ```
 python src/prediction.py wild_pdb_path mutation_info chain_id output_dir
 ```
-* Here wild_pdb_path is the path to the wild pdb file (e.g. /path/to/1ert.pdb), mutation_info is the information regarding the wild residue, mutated position (0 indexed) and the mutated residue (e.g. D_59_N), chain_id is the id of the chain in the wild pdb file (e.g. A), and output_dir is the directory to save the predicted PDB file for the mutant.
+* Here wild_pdb_path is the path to the structure file of the wild protein in the pdb format (e.g. /path/to/1ert.pdb), mutation_info is the information regarding the wild residue, mutated position (0 indexed) and the mutated residue (e.g. D_59_N), chain_id is the id of the chain in the wild pdb file (e.g. A), and output_dir is the directory to save the predicted structure for the mutant as a pdb file.
 * Example
 ```
 python src/prediction.py /path/to/1ert.pdb D_59_N A predictions